themahmoudzaki/Library-Managment-Sys/README.md

 ---

-This guide outlines the design and operational details of the Library Management System, ensuring clarity and compliance with project standards.
+This guide outlines the design and operational details of the Library Management System, and compliance with project guidlines.